-Also in the hall is Naomi (Yumiko Shaku), an expectant mother who has contracted whatever it is that people are contracting.
-She is making a desperate escape bid too, to save herself and her baby she drags herself along the floor from her hotel room toward the emergency exit.
+Also in the hall is Naomi (Yumiko Shaku), an expectant mother who has contracted whatever people are contracting.
+She is making a desperate escape bid, too; to save herself and her baby, she drags herself along the floor from her hotel room toward the emergency exit.

 We never find out exactly what is going on in the hall, but we do know who is behind it, as a mysterious man played by Julian Richings (also appearing in Anything for Jackson at this very festival) appears in what amounts to a cameo to claim responsibility.
 It’s a virus of some kind, but we never know exactly how it’s going to play out.

 In all honesty, this is a great setup.
 The characters are sympathetic and engaging; the actors all do a great job.
 The location is beautiful, the makeup effects are great, and the camera work is solid.
-This issue here is the pacing, as over the course of the 85-minute runtime very little happens, and what does happen happens incredibly slowly, and everything that happens would be the first act of a longer or faster-paced movie.
-It’s disappointing, especially given how strong the film is in other areas, but this issue prevented me from making a connection with it.
+This issue here is the pacing, as, over the course of the 85-minute runtime, very little happens, and what does happen happens incredibly slowly, and everything that happens would be the first act of a longer or faster-paced movie.
+It’s disappointing, especially given how strong the film is in other areas, but this issue prevented me from connecting with it.

 As a side note, definitely do not stick around during the credits, as there are scenes from a newscast that will tell you exactly what happened in the film as though you hadn’t just watched it.
 It’s a weird choice.